“If you truly love nature, you will find beauty everywhere.”

 If you live close to a forest or a park, try to take a walk at least a few times a month.
 Listen to the trees and branches moving and feel the ground below your feet.
 Focus on being grounded and present at the moment.
 With a little more free time, you might catch a sunset or a sunrise and enjoy the view.
 Listen to the birds and movement of the animals.

-Still, if you’re farther away from the forest or parks, play the sounds of nature on YouTube.
+Still, if you’re farther away from the forest or parks, play the sounds of nature.
 It will fill your home with pleasant vibes.

 What else can you do?
 Help this planet by planting a tree or enrich your living space with a house plant.
 And never forget: